TonyZTYang/AirlineWebsite/README.md

 # Air Ticket Reservation System
-A python database system for a hypothetic airline company as the final project for CSCI-SHU 213 Databases.
+A python database system for a hypothetic airline company as the class project for CSCI-SHU 213 Databases.

 HTML <-> Flask <-> Mysql